Will My Cat Eat My Eyeballs Book Tour: catch Caitlin in the following cities this fall!

 Sarah Fornace’s Manual Cinema will be performing their adaptation of the classic story of Frankenstein with Mary Shelley’s own biography to create an unexpected story about the beauty and horror of creation in various cities throughout the summer.
 Full details available on their calendar.

-Summer 2019 DEATH POSITIVE EVENTS
+Fall 2019 DEATH POSITIVE EVENTS

 Cannibals: Myth and Reality will be on exhibit through 2020 in San Diego, CA.